dadi/docs/docs/web.md

 #### Preload Events

-In a page specification file:
+Preload Events are similar to Global Events, in that they are fired at the beginning of the request cycle, before any data is loaded from datasources.
+To attach a Preload Event to a page, add a "preloadEvents" block to the page specification file:

 ```js
 "preloadEvents": [